Ty France Player Props: Mariners vs. Rockies

 Ty France At The Plate

+- He has hit a long ball in one of 15 games, and in 1.4% of his plate appearances.

-- France has driven in a run in seven games this year (50.0%), including three games with more than one RBI (21.4%).
+- France has an RBI in seven of 15 games this year, with multiple RBI in three of them.
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.